onat-dalmaz/deep_recon_noise/README.md

 $$ \text{Var}(\mathbf{x}) = \text{diag}(\mathbf{J} \boldsymbol{\Sigma} \mathbf{J}^H) $$

-Since explicitly forming $\mathbf{J}$ is intractable for high-dimensional images, we utilize **Jacobian Vector Products (JVPs)** combined with a randomized sketching estimator to approximate the diagonal efficiently without ever instantiating the full matrix.
+Since explicitly forming $\mathbf{J}$ is intractable for high-dimensional images, we leverage **Jacobian Vector Products (JVPs)**.
+We implement this efficiently using `torch.func.jvp` for forward-mode automatic differentiation and `torch.vmap` to vectorize the computation across a batch of random sketching vectors.
+This allows us to approximate the variance without ever instantiating the full Jacobian matrix.

 ![Results](methods_brain.png)